 Who will attend my birth?

-You will be attended by at least one midwife, either Kate Hartwell or Cindy Owen, and one qualified midwife assistant.
-Sometimes Kate and Cindy assist each other.
+You will be attended by at least one midwife, either Kate Hartwell, Cindy Owen or Bryn Munroe. they often assist each other.
 Other times, we bring along a student or other local midwife to assist.
 We strongly believe that a safe out of hospital birth requires two skilled sets of hands.
-Anyone who assists Kate or Cindy will be certified in both Neonatal Resuscitation and CPR.
+Anyone who assists our midwives will be certified in both Neonatal Resuscitation and CPR.
 They will also be familiar with emergency procedures, such as placing an IV or administering an intramuscular injection.

 What happens if two women go into labor at the same time?

-Because we have two midwives in our practice, we are able to split up if needed, and bring in assistants as needed as well.
-In the rare occasion that Kate or Cindy take a vacation, we have back up midwives on call.
-Our goal is for our clients to have either Kate or Cindy, and for them to know their assistant.
+Because we have three midwives in our practice, we are able to split up if needed, and bring in assistants as needed as well.
+In the rare occasion that Kate, Cindy or Bryn take a vacation, we have back up midwives on call.
+Our goal is for our clients to have either Kate, Cindy or Bryn and for them to know their assistant.
 While this isn’t always the case, most of the time you will know everyone present at your birth.
 If two women who plan to birth at the Birth Center go into labor at the same time, we are able to turn the “family room” into a second birth room.
 (We are a licensed two-bed facility).
 We are able to make a bed up, bring a tub in, remove the kid’s train table, and it transforms into a beautiful birthing room!